scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDB.md

 {% capture notice--info %}
 **Note**

-If you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.
+- If you change the default listening port for ScalarDB Server in the configuration file (`database.properties`), you must allow connections by using the port that you configured.
-{% endcapture %}

-<div class="notice--info">{{ notice--info | markdownify }}</div>

-{% capture notice--info %}
-**Note**

-You also must allow the connections that EKS uses itself.
+- You also must allow the connections that EKS uses itself.
 For more details about Amazon EKS security group requirements, refer to [Amazon EKS security group requirements and considerations](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html).
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>